Cutwell/garmin-celestial-watchface/README.md

 ## Install

+### For supported watches

+**Forerunner 45:**

+1. Install the latest release tagged `fr-45` from the [release page](https://github.com/Cutwell/garmin-celestial-watchface/releases).

+2. Connect your watch to a PC, and copy-paste `celestial.prg` into the `GARMIN/APPS` directory.

+### For unsupported watches

+1. Clone this repository locally.

+2. Follow the [Getting Started](https://developer.garmin.com/connect-iq/connect-iq-basics/getting-started/) page to install Monkey C and VSCode development extensions.

-Follow the instructions for side-loading a watchface from the [Garmin website](https://developer.garmin.com/connect-iq/connect-iq-basics/your-first-app/#sideloadinganapp).
+2. Follow the instructions for building + side-loading a watchface from the [Garmin website](https://developer.garmin.com/connect-iq/connect-iq-basics/your-first-app/#sideloadinganapp).

 ## Contributing